What North Carolina Commercial Litigators Should Know About Mediation Strategy

 In commercial disputes, the mediator’s role is not to evaluate the merits or predict outcomes.
 Instead, the mediator:

-• Structures discussions to address both legal and business concerns
+• Structures discussions to address both legal and business concerns.

 Using Mediation Strategically

-• Reduce litigation costs
+• Reduce litigation costs,

-• Provide earlier risk clarity
+• Provide earlier risk clarity,

-• Preserve business relationships where appropriate
+• Preserve business relationships where appropriate, and

-• Support informed resolution decisions
+• Support informed resolution decisions.

 By Colleen Byers January 8, 2025